-Estonia has developed the e-resident digi-ID which will give foreigners the ability to apply for secure e-credentials in Estonia.
+Estonia has developed the e-resident digi-ID which will give foreigners the ability to apply for e-credentials in Estonia.

 You can find more information about e-residency from here.